 Programme specific requirements

-- an interest of specialisation (wood or plastic), highlight why you would like to attend the chosen programme;
+- The interest of specialisation (Wood Technology or Technology of Plastics and Textiles), highlight why you would like to attend the chosen programme and why you chose this specialisation;

 Online interview and test

-During the online interview, a candidate must also complete a short test.
+During the online interview, a candidate must also complete a short test that is related to the chosen specialisation.
 The whole interview takes approximately 30 minutes.

 - How do you plan to finance your stay/study in Estonia?

-- Have you been studying or working abroad of your home country?
+- Have you been studying or working abroad in your home country?
 Work experience.

-- What is your motivation to study wood or plastics?
+- What is your motivation to study Wood Technology or Technology of Plastics and Textiles?

 - Future plans?
 Do you plan to continue in science or industry?